A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Preliminary

 \section{Preliminary}

 In this section, we recall Higgs bundles, their moduli stacks, limit categories, and the formulation of Dolbeault geometric Langlands correspondence in~\cite{PTlim}.
-We also recall Arinkin's construction of Cohen--Macaulay extension of Poincar\'e line bundle, and the associated Fourier-Mukai functor.
+We refer to~\cite{Hitchin, Hitchin1987} for some basics of Higgs bundles, and~\cite{BeNaRa} for the spectral construction.
+We also recall Arinkin's construction of Cohen--Macaulay extension of Poincar\'e line bundle~\cite{Ardual}, and the associated Fourier--Mukai functor.